 When evacuating your building or work area:

-- Stay calm; do not rush and do not panic.
+- Stay calm and do not rush or panic.

 - Safely stop your work.

 - Gather your personal belongings, only if it is safe to do so.
 (Reminder: take your prescription medications with you if at all possible; it may be hours before you are allowed back into the building).